California State Route 120: History

+Origins and early roads

+The origins of SR 120 lie in the Gold Rush era.
+The Big Oak Flat Road began as a pack trail from Stockton that became popular with prospectors around 1849, named after the mining settlement of Big Oak Flat through which it passed.
+By 1874, it had been improved to a wagon road extending to Yosemite Valley, serving as a major tourism and freight route.

+The Tioga Road was built in 1883 as a mining road to reach the Sheepherder and Tioga silver mines east of Tioga Pass.
+It became a private toll road, charging $2 per horse and rider.
+In 1915, Stephen Mather, who would become the first director of the National Park Service, purchased the road for $15,000 using his own funds and donations from the Sierra Club and the Modesto Chamber of Commerce, enabling public access through the park's high country.

+Legislative history

 In 1921, the California State Assembly authorized San Joaquin County to transfer the county road connecting Manteca with then-Route 5 (now I-5) at Mossdale to the state.
 It was numbered Route 66, as was a 1933 extension from Manteca east to Route 13 in Oakdale.
 Also in 1933, Route 40 was extended east from Mono Lake to Route 76 (US 6) at Benton.
 The route from Manteca to Benton was marked as Sign Route 120 in 1934, and was soon extended west to Mossdale, replacing what had been part of U.S. Route 99W.

-Priest grades

-West of Priest is a section of highway with over one hundred curves and hairpin turns, known as the "New Priest Grade."
-With a 4% grade, it opened in 1915 and was built by a group of local volunteers who desired an alternative to the very steep (17%) Old Priest Grade.
-Today, both grades are paved, but trailers and RVs are prohibited from Old Priest Grade.
-There is a 7,500-pound weight limit on the old grade.

-New Tioga Road Construction, 1958-1961
+New Tioga Road construction, 1958–1961

-In 1956, National Park Service developed plans to relocate the Big Oak Flat Road from Crane Flat to the park's eastern boundary, and reconstruct the unimproved central section of the Tioga Road.
-NPS management wanted to "open up" the High Sierra section of the park to vastly increased numbers of visitors, and planned a new visitor center and other facilities at Tuolumne Meadows, as well as campgrounds and other facilities along the Tioga Road.
-This brought fierce opposition from the Sierra Club, led by famed photographer Ansel Adams.
-Adams and his supporters opposed the blasting of a great granite dome southwest of Tenaya Lake, as well as routing the highway along the western shore of the lake.
-Internally, however, many Sierra Club members supported the project.
-At the time, Sierra Club opposition created a serious rift in the long-time close relationship between the environmental organization and the National Park Service.
-In the end, the government proceeded to build the project as originally planned, with only minor modifications.
+In 1956, the National Park Service developed plans to relocate the Big Oak Flat Road from Crane Flat to the park's eastern boundary, and reconstruct the unimproved central section of the Tioga Road.
+NPS management wanted to open the High Sierra section of the park to increased numbers of visitors and planned new facilities at Tuolumne Meadows.
+This brought fierce opposition from the Sierra Club, led by photographer Ansel Adams.
+Adams and his supporters opposed the blasting of a granite dome southwest of Tenaya Lake and the routing of the highway along the western shore of the lake.
+Internally, many Sierra Club members supported the project.
+The controversy created a serious rift in the relationship between the environmental organization and the National Park Service.
+The government ultimately proceeded with the project as originally planned, with only minor modifications.

+The present Big Oak Flat Road was constructed by the Bureau of Public Roads with Public Works Administration funding between 1935 and 1940.

+Manteca Bypass and safety improvements

+The Manteca Bypass section of SR 120 opened in spring 1980 as a "super two" facility with limited overpasses.
+The original alternating-lane configuration earned the highway the nickname "Blood Alley" due to frequent head-on collisions.
+Local advocacy led to the installation of center median barriers separating the directions of traffic, substantially reducing fatalities.
+The bypass was subsequently widened to a full four-lane divided freeway.